elliottrt/graphics-pipeline/README.txt

 		setting the texture sample mode

 extra credit:
-	bilinear sampling, enable in the gui
+	bilinear sampling, enabled in the gui
-		TODO: include picture of it or have 1-2 of the images in the scene use it
-	TODO: animated sprite
+	animated sprite
-		TODO: have 1 image in the scene use it